-MLS laser – the MLS Laser uses specific wavelengths of light to treat heel pain.
+Class IV laser – the Class IV Laser uses specific wavelengths of light to treat heel pain.
 The wavelengths stimulate the regeneration at the cellular level without putting you at risk of thermal injuries that other lasers may inflict.

 Botox – you’ve probably heard of Botox as the magical substance that smooths out wrinkles and subsides signs of aging.
 However, the same properties of this compound (i.e., muscle relaxant) can also relieve pain and pressure when the heel area is inflamed.